Privacy

 TL;DR

-- Signals are kept: URLs (and attached tags/notes) are treated as project data and are not deleted on request, except where required by law or for safety/security reasons.
+• Signals are kept: URLs (and attached tags) are treated as project data and are not deleted on request, except where required by law or for safety/security reasons.

-- Pseudonyms are removable: if you ask, we will delete or disassociate your analyst pseudonym from stored submissions.
+• Pseudonyms are removable: if you ask, we will delete or disassociate your pseudonym from stored submissions while keeping the underlying URLs.

-- Operational/security logs exist: our infrastructure logs requests (including IP addresses) to keep the service reliable and to prevent abuse.
+• Operational/security logs exist: our infrastructure logs requests (including IP addresses) to keep the service reliable and prevent abuse.

 Key distinctions

-Signals (URLs, tags, and your optional notes) are treated as information about web resources.
+Signals (URLs and tags) are treated as information about web resources.
 They are kept as part of an OSINT dataset.

 Analyst pseudonyms and IP addresses in logs can be personal data.
 We handle them as personal data and support removal/disassociation of pseudonyms on request.